Gkkrammes/ReadMe-Generator/README.md

   - [Tests](#tests)

   ## Description
-    Description of Project
+    This is a node application that allows you to create a Read Me file for a project with the given information.

   ## Installation
-  Installation instructions for this project are: Packages to install
+  Installation instructions for this project are: You will need to install inquirer.

   ## Usage
-  This program is to be used: How to Use
+  This program is to be used: This is to be used in node as a Read Me generator for your projects.

   ## License
-  The license selected: NONE
+  The license selected: None

   ## Contributing
-  The contributors to this project include: Myself
+  The contributors to this project include: Gretchen Krammes

   ## Tests
   The test commands included in the project are: None